 Year of Astronomy by UW Space

 Place and partners.
-PTDC is a temporary installation
+PTDC is an installation

 uniting science education, art, and outdoor

 recreation.
 PTDC is, at heart, a scale model of our

 solar system: We shrunk the Sun, planets, and